adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook.md

 Within Adapty, you can configure separate flows for production events and test events received from the Apple or Stripe sandbox environment or Google test account.

+For production events, use the **Production endpoint URL** field specifying the URL to which the callbacks will be sent.
+Additionally, configure the **Authorization header value for production endpoint** field - the header for your server to authenticate Adapty events.
+Note that we'll use the value specified in the **Authorization header value for production endpoint** field as the `Authorization` header exactly as provided, without any changes or additions.

+For test events, employ the  **Sandbox endpoint URL** and **Authorization header value for sandbox endpoint** fields accordingly.

+To set up the webhook integration:

 Open [**Integrations** -> **Webhook**](https://app.adapty.io/integrations/customwebhook) in your Adapty Dashboard.